urbanogilson/lavandula/doc/tutorial.md

 Lavandula Server is running! -> http://127.0.0.1:8080
 ```

+## Sample Project Brief

+The project we will build in this tutorial is hopefully a familiar one.
+We are going to be building a todo application, where the user can add, remove, update, and view the todos inside of a database.

 ## Data Modelling

 We want to create a model for the data we are representing in our software.
 In our case, we want to create a todo model.
+This is done by simply creating a struct to hold the data fields we want to represent.

 ```
 typedef struct {